timburr1/timburr1.github.io/_posts/2017-03-04-elements-of-scrum.md

 ---
 layout: post
-title: Notes from 'The Elements of Scrum'
+title: Notes From 'The Elements of Scrum'
 excerpt: Scrum roles, sprints, artifacts, and estimation.
 tags: tech
 ---